dasobral/wolfssl-liboqs/README.md

 # wolfSSL Embedded SSL/TLS Library

+## DISCLAIMER: This is a hard-fork

+We have forked the **v.5.7.0-stable** version of the [wolfSSL embedded SSL library](https://www.wolfssl.com/products/wolfssl/) for experimental purposes.
+We desired to continue our work with Post-Quantum Cryptography on constrained devices using wolfSSL with the [liboqs](https://github.com/open-quantum-safe/liboqs) support, which will be soon discontinued by the main wolfSSL project.
+We therefore do not plan to keep track of the wolfSSL development plans in this repository.

+### Fixes versus the original v.5.7.0-stable version (in development):

+We have introduced the necessary fixes to make all NIST levels for FALCON and DILITHIUM signatures available and working.
+We have tested our implementation with our suite for benchmarking our wolfSSL implemenation into [CoAP](https://github.com/obgm/libcoap), using this:

+- liboqs 0.8.0
+- Our fixed wolfssl v5.7.0-stable
+- libcoap `develop` branch

+## Description

 The [wolfSSL embedded SSL library](https://www.wolfssl.com/products/wolfssl/) (formerly CyaSSL) is a lightweight SSL/TLS library written in ANSI C and targeted for embedded, RTOS, and resource-constrained environments - primarily